NilsHolger/cppplaydesignpatterns/README.md

 # cppplaydesignpatterns
 simple modern c++ design patterns

+flag->ingenuity: quality of being clever, original and inventive. apply new ideas to solve problems and meet challenges.

 for these use cases
 adapter -> wrap an existing library, provide specific functionality to meet the needs of the consumers of the api adapternew -> legacy component is not compatible with system that wants to use it. an abstract base class is created that specifies